Never Lost

 his mind a fragile butterfly of hope.

-And once he settled there he realised
+And once he settled there he knew

 there was no returning, no way back.